Jtoosh/jtoosh/README.md

 # Hi, I'm James Teuscher (**Jtoosh**) 👋

 CS student @ Brigham Young University focused on building tools that do real good in the world.
-So far I've worked in turning study + memory concepts into practical interfaces using React & TypeScript, with Python for  somescripting and logic.
+So far I've worked in turning study + memory concepts into practical interfaces using React & TypeScript, with Python for some scripting and logic.
 Two years supporting BYU Religious Education taught me reliability, clear communication, and user empathy.

 ---